ranojoomi/FetchAndroidApp/README.md

 #### Optional: If you run into any errors while building the project simply clean and rebuild the project.

 Thanks!
-I learned a lot doing this and hopefully you enjoy going through it.
+I learned a lot doing this and hopefully, you enjoy going through it.